Diego-Llanes/transformers2_electric_boogaloo/README.md

 # Transformers 2 Electric Boogaloo

-A benchmarking suite for our new model the <emph>the corrective tranf</emph>
+A benchmarking suite for our new model the ***The Corrective Transformer***, by comparison to the Levenshtein Transformer, Insertion Transformer, Vanilla Transformer, GRU, LSTM, RNN.

 ## Features